 Not only does Laurie provide instructions on how to get the content planner, but she also lets you know what to do if for some reason you don’t receive it.
 She ends the page by directing you back to her website so you can keep exploring and learning about her brand.

 Should I use a squeeze page as a homepage?

-Once upon a time, it used to be popular to use a squeeze page in place of, or in front of a homepage in an effort to try to persuade visitors to opt-in and join your email list before browsing your website.
-That’s not a tactic we recommend.
+It used to be popular to use a squeeze page in place of—or in front of—a homepage in an effort to persuade visitors to submit an email address before browsing your website.
+However, that’s no longer recommended.

 Why?
-Because if you use a squeeze page as your homepage, you risk damaging your search engine optimization (SEO) and decreasing your ranking position in search engine results pages.
-This is because – in the eyes of Google – your homepage would have little to no content on it and no internal links to other pages.
-That signals to search engines that your site has low-quality content, and it can be an SEO kiss of death.
+Because if you use a squeeze page as your homepage, you risk damaging your search engine optimization (SEO) and decreasing your ranking in search results.
+In the eyes of Google, your homepage would have little to no content and no internal links to other pages.
+That signals to search engines that your site has low-quality content, which will hurt your organic search traffic.

 1. Create a lead magnet your audience will love